Top

 Atlanta Burn Injury Attorney

 Burns are some of the most serious injuries you can sustain.
-First, there is the initial harm, but then the burn spreads under its own heat.
+First, there is the initial harm, but then the burn spreads under its heat.
 Along with being dangerous, a burn can be incredibly painful.
 The pain can last for days, going from searing to itching to throbbing.
 Treatment itself can also be quite painful.
 Often, it requires removing dead skin, sometimes without helpful painkillers.
 Once you’ve been treated, you can be left permanently disfigured.
 Even the best medicine may be unable to completely repair the skin.

-For help with burn injury compensation in Atlanta, call our firm today at (404) 857-3835.
+For help with burn injury compensation in Atlanta, call our firm at (404) 857-3835.

 Burns and Their Degrees